id01/passman/README.md

 NOTE: You can still bypass firewalls if you host the service on port 80 :)

 ## Changelog
+* 09/04/2017 v1.1.2 (id01)
+ * Fixed some small things
+ * A bit of authentication with wwwroot
 * 08/29/2017 v1.1.1 (id01)
  * Ditched tcpserver in favor of Python SocketServer
  * Used Google CDN due to efficiency...
 This can be disabled.